FRC-1250/Team-1250-DestinationDeepSpace/README.md

 ## Contributing

 1) Make an account - https://github.com/join
-2) In our private Discord or Facebook group, contact Rodney Lewis, Damien Fulerton OR Ruiqi Mao with your account name.
-We'll add you to project from there.
+2) In our private Discord or Facebook group, contact Damien Fullerton, Ruiqi Mao OR Rodney Lewis with your account name or email.
+We'll get you added to the project from there.

 ## FAQ
 *What is Git*? - It's a version control system that allows for easy group collaboration.
 Most often it's used for software development but it's not only limited to that.
 It could be easily used to persist changes in other types of files as well. - https://en.wikipedia.org/wiki/Version_control